notdiva/AWS-ImageRecognition-ObjectDetection/README.md

-# 🔍 AWS Rekognition Image Recognition App
+# 🔍 AWS Rekognition Object Detection App

 This project is a web application that detects and classifies objects in images using **Amazon Rekognition**.
 Users can upload an image, and the app will analyze its content in real-time using AWS Rekognition's powerful deep learning models.